Pemberton & District Initiative Fund (PDIF)

 Depending on the type of funding approved, successful applicants may be required to complete reporting:

-• One-time applicants: a final written report within 90 days of completion of the activity/ event/ program.
+• One-time applicants: a final written report within 90 days of completing the activity/ event/ program.

 • Long-term/seed funding applicants: The minimum requirement is a written report due once a year, and written report and presentation required for the final report.
 Progress reports presentations may be required depending on the annual funding amount approved.